May

 Denmark

 On Q. Today isn't about the quartermaster of James Bond, provider of concealed weapons to His Majesty's top Secret Service agents.
 Today we look farther North, in the real not cinematic world.
 We settle on Pandrup on the west coast of Denmark where Dantax Radio S/A ply their trade with sister brands Raidho and Scansonic.
 It's no secret that the latter is the former's trickle-down receiver to make Scanspeakers more attainable.
 Just prior to Munich HighEnd 2023 for which I'd assembled an 8-page pre-show report 145 entries deep, my contact Morten Nielsen dispatched the above three teaser photos for inclusion.
 They were accompanied by one brief sentence.
 "Scansonic will bow the new Q range with three striking new floorstanders and the most Raidho DNA ever, with bigger drivers than before."
 No matter how hard I shook our man from afar, he played lockjaw to divulge naught else.
-The photos too tell a very slim story of unexpectedly curvacious spine with muffler-style protruding port pipes.
+The photos too told a very slim story of unexpectedly curvaceous spine with muffler-style protruding port pipes.
 Vroom?
-We had to wait for Europe's biggest hifi tradeshow to open its door before we learned more.
+We had to wait for Europe's biggest hifi tradeshow to open its door before we learnt more.
 Then…

-… the brand's FB pages had this reveal.
-Rather than follow Raidho co-founder Michael Børresen's penchant for massively paralleled 4½" or 5¼" mid/woofer to muscle up enough cone surface for low-bass woofer duties, this larger Q simply goes with a bigger woofer like everyone else.
+… the brand's FB pages had this pictorial reveal.
+Rather than follow Raidho co-founder Michael Børresen's penchant for massively paralleled 4½" or 5¼" mid/woofers to muscle up enough cone surface for low-bass woofer duties, this larger Q simply goes with a bigger woofer like everyone else.
 Does this presage a similar rethink at today's Raidho?
 Time will tell.
 Does it mean a 3-way rather than the firm's long-standing 2½-way preference?
 If the latter, using two dissimilarly sized drivers for such purposes would share space with Albedo's new Agadia.

 As the Italians write about it on their website, "using a larger transducer for the half way increased the radiating surface so sound pressure for the higher energy and dynamics typical of 3-ways.
 We could also use higher-impedance transducers with the advantage of offering a loudspeaker with a nominal impedance higher than the classic 8Ω and thus solve the weak point of all half-way designs."